Algebraic Consistency and Explicit Construction of One-Loop BCJ Numerators of Yang-Mills and Related Theories: Constructive prescription for the YMS expansion coefficients

-In general, subcurrents containing gluons can be classified into the following two types: \begin{itemize} \item {\bf (i)} The subcurrent consists of only gluons e.g., the subcurrent $\{p,q\}$ in the partition $\{1\}\,\{p,q\}\,\{2\}$, and the single particle subcurrent $\{p\}$ in the partition $\{1,p\},\{q\},\{2\}$.
+In general, subcurrents containing gluons can be classified into the following two types: \begin{itemize} \item {\bf (i)} The subcurrent consists of only gluons e.g., the subcurrent $\{p,q\}$ in the division $\{1\}\,\{p,q\}\,\{2\}$, and the single particle subcurrent $\{p\}$ in the division $\{1,p\},\{q\},\{2\}$.